Amy Belew, BlackRock

-Leo Boulton, Director of Competitive Intelligence-Market Strategy, CISCO
+Leo Boulton, Vice President of Competitive Intelligence, ADP

-Leo Boulton is the Director of Technical Competitive Intelligence for the Enterprise Infrastructure and Software group at Cisco.
+Leo Boulton is Vice President of Competitive Intelligence for ADP.
+Leo was previously the Director of Technical Competitive Intelligence for the Enterprise Infrastructure and Software group at Cisco.
 This covers the largest business unit of the portfolio (i.e. switches, routers, wireless, security, and orchestration software).
-His team focuses on providing competitive intelligence guidance to engineering and product management for strategic decision making.
-At the same time, educate the sales force in competitive practices, to increase their chances of winning.
+His team focused on providing competitive intelligence guidance to engineering and product management for strategic decision making.
+At the same time, educated the sales force in competitive practices, to increase their chances of winning.
 Prior to his 6 years in CI, Leo used to be in the trenches performing multiple pre-sales roles for different market segments in the South East US.
 Leo is also highly involved in the industry as the SCIP South Florida chapter co-president and frequent speaker at their international conference.

 He lives in Fort Lauderdale, FL, with his wife and four children.
 He is an avid long distance runner and soccer fan.
 Lately, he’s been applying his competitive intelligence experience to the under 6 year old division of youth soccer by coaching in his city league.